Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: I finished the merging tables problem.
 For testing it I used pytest.
 I also started with the next week’s content, hashing!
 I also start playing with pandas and JSON APIs.
 Tomorrow I’ll give it another peek.

 **Thoughts:** Feeling ok.
 Normal routinary day.

+### Day 4: April 28, 2020 (Pandas and AWS)

+**Today's Progress**: I took a break from the course to learn a bit more of pandas, json apis and AWS.
+Cloud computing is an interesting and broad field.
+I may take a course on that.

+**Thoughts:** Less than ok day.
+It’s late.